Why Resident Ownership?

 Longmont’s success hinged on a significant loan from the Longmont City Council and robust community collaboration.
 In Golden, the community’s purchase involved a larger financial transaction and more direct city involvement.

-Click below to see what happened in Golden when first a large out-of-state owner took over and then see how things changed when the residents purchased.
+Click below to see what happened in Golden when first a large out-of-state owner took over and then see how things changed when the residents purchased and where they are one-year later.

 Residents in Golden deal with the aftermath of a private company buying their mobile home park